 How Many Days Do You Need in Cologne?

 I’ve said a few times throughout this post that Cologne is a really cool German city to visit.
 But it doesn’t necessarily merit its own transatlantic vacation.

 After spending some significant time there, I would say that you can explore all of the best things to do in Cologne in 3-4 days at the absolute most.

-I think visiting for 2 nights is the perfect sweet spot, as you have some time to explore on the day that you arrive, you have the full second day, and you have a bit of time on the last day to do anything on your list that you still have left.
+I think visiting for 2 nights is the perfect sweet spot.
+You have some time to explore on the day that you arrive, you have the full second day, and you have a bit of time on the last day to do anything on your list that you still have left.

 Wondering how many days you need in Cologne is a very valid question, and the answer isn’t the same for everyone.
 However, unless you have a certain calling bringing you to Cologne – like family ties, historic interests, or studies – I think a weekend or a long weekend is plenty of time.

 When Is the Best Time of the Year to Visit Cologne?

 Cologne is in northwestern Germany, meaning it is by no means a paradise destination.
 Many people don’t realize that Europe as a whole is cooler and further north than the United States.